-- CASP10 TBM targets
+- CASP12/CASP13 TBM targets

-- Known templates
+- Known templates at CASP12/CASP13 web sites

-- Develop a homology-based algorithm / tool to build models from templates
+- Develop a homology-based algorithm / tool to build models from templates (gradient descent algorithm preferred)

 - Assess the quality of models

 - Implement from scratch

 - Form your group

-Feature Restraints
+Feature Restraints from Template Data

-- A database of 17 family alignments including 80 proteins was constructed to obtain feature statistics. - Feature constraint is represented as conditional distribution.
-E.g. P(ca-ca distance in target | ca-ca distance in template,...), P(psi angle of a residue in target | psi angle of an equivalent residue in template, ...)
+- Given the information (a distance between two amino acids) in template, what can we know about the target? - Feature constraint is represented as conditional distribution.
+E.g. P(ca-ca distance in target | ca-ca distance in template, residue type 1, residue type 2, ...), P(psi angle of a residue in target | psi angle of an equivalent residue in template, ...)